Everything PR News

 • Named original research.
 A brand that publishes data the engine cannot get anywhere else becomes an anchor.
 Cloudflare’s Radar reports.
 Sensor Tower’s app data.
 Edelman’s Trust Barometer.

 • Structured retrievability.
-Schema markup, clean canonical URLs, AI-readable press rooms, no JavaScript walls in front of the facts.
+Schema markup, clean canonical URLs, machine-readable press rooms, no JavaScript walls in front of the facts.

 What used to work — and why it stopped

 Buying followers.
 Pumping engagement.
 Hashtag stuffing.
 Influencer swaps.
-The 2011-era influence playbook still produces metrics, but those metrics no longer connect to the buyer.
+The old influence playbook still produces metrics, but those metrics no longer connect to the buyer.
 The buyer is in the chatbox.

 The harder shift: traditional PR placements still matter, but only the ones the engines can read.
 A profile in a publication that hides content behind a hard paywall, with no syndication, no Wikipedia footnote, no archive copy, is invisible to the citation layer.
 The placement happened.
 The citation did not.